 If you’re looking for a unique and rare breed of pig, then the Appalachian English pig is the perfect choice.
-These pigs have been around for centuries in North America, and they are especially adapted to the Appalachian region.
+These pigs have been around for centuries in North America and are especially adapted to the Appalachian region.
 In this blog post, we will explore the distinct characteristics of these hogs, their usage, feed, and special features that make them stand out from other breeds.

 Characteristics of Appalachian English Pig